DisZom/Dread-Dawn-Demo-Fix/README.md

 # Dread Dawn Demo Fix
-A simple fix that allows you to run demo of Dread Dawn The copyright belongs to the original authors.
+A simple fix that allows you to run demo of Dread Dawn.
+The copyright belongs to the original authors.
 ## Prerequisites

 #### 1. You need the Dread Dawn demo files to use this fix